 The Takeaway — What is The Best Type 1 Diabetes Diet?

-If we put our findings we come up with a roadmap for an ideal type 1 diabetes diet that looks like this:
+Overall, the roadmap for an ideal type 1 diabetes diet may look something like this:

-- Follow ketogenic diet (less than 30 grams of carbohydrates per day)
+- Follow a ketogenic diet (less than 30 grams of carbohydrates per day)

-- Restrict the consumption of dairy and wheat products to see your insulin production improves
+- Restrict the consumption of dairy and wheat products to see if insulin production improves

 - Supplement with vitamin D3